python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

       - /home/exenifix/mybot-data:/app/data
 ```

-The path before the colon `:` is the directory *on drive* and the second path is the directory *inside of container*.
+The path before the colon `:` is the directory *on server's drive, outside of container*, and the second path is the directory *inside of container*.
 All the files saved in container in that directory will be saved on drive's directory as well and Docker will be
 accessing them *from drive*.